 - After surgery to remove melanoma, non-small cell lung cancer or renal cell carcinoma to help prevent the cancer from coming back

 - Before surgery to treat triple-negative breast cancer and then continued after surgery to help prevent the cancer from coming back

 - To treat bladder cancer which has not spread to nearby tissues but is at high-risk of spreading and where bladder removal is not preferred

-- To treat classical Hodgkin Lymphoma (cHL) that has returned or when other treatments have not worked

-- To treat certain cancers when the cancer has spread (metastatic) or cannot be removed by surgery (unresectable), such as:
+- To treat certain patients with the following types of advanced cancers:

-- melanoma
+- Melanoma

-- non-small cell lung cancer
+- Non-small cell lung cancer

+- Malignant pleural mesothelioma (MPM)

+- Classical Hodgkin Lymphoma (cHL)

-- urothelial carcinoma
+- Urothelial carcinoma

-- head and neck squamous cell carcinoma
+- Head and neck squamous cell carcinoma

-- renal cell carcinoma
+- Renal cell carcinoma

-- gastric or gastroesophageal junction (GEJ) adenocarcinoma
+- Gastric or gastroesophageal junction adenocarcinoma

-- oesophageal carcinoma

-- cutaneous squamous cell carcinoma
+- Oesophageal carcinoma

-- cervical cancer
+- Cervical cancer

-- endometrial carcinoma
+- Endometrial carcinoma

-- triple-negative breast cancer
+- -Triple-negative breast cancer

-- a kind of cancer that can occur in any part of the body and is shown by a laboratory test to be microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR)
+- A kind of cancer that can occur in any part of the body and is shown by a laboratory test to be microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR)

-- colon or rectal cancer that is shown by a laboratory test to be MSI-H or dMMR
+- Colon or rectal cancer that is shown by a laboratory test to be MSI-H or dMMR

+- Merkel cell carcinoma (MCC)

+- Biliary tract carcinoma

+- Cutaneous squamous cell carcinoma

-KEYTRUDA may be used in children with cHL, MSI-H or dMMR cancer, or after surgery to remove melanoma.
+KEYTRUDA may be used in children with MPM, cHL, MCC, MSI-H or dMMR cancer, or after surgery to remove melanoma.
 It is not known if KEYTRUDA is safe and effective in children with MSI-H or dMMR cancer of the brain or spinal cord (central nervous system cancers).